|Metal Gear Solid V: Ground Zeroes|

 The following is the list of returning characters:

 Big Boss returns as the protagonist for the fourth time in the Metal Gear Solid franchise.
 He was previously playable in: Metal Gear Solid 3: Snake Eater and Metal Gear Solid Portable Ops and Metal Gear Solid: Peace Walker.
 The trailer confirms that Akio Ōtsuka will be voicing Big Boss with the English voice cast still to be confirmed.

 Miller does not appear in the fifteen minute demo that was stated above, but he is shown to be talking on the radio with Big Boss about capturing Paz and saving Chico.
 Kazuhira Miller will again be voiced Tomokazu Sugita, which was again confirmed in the trailer.
 The English voice cast is still to be confirmed.

-Initially there was a lot of confusion about the identity of the boy in the cage .
-He was confirmed by as Chico by Hideo Kojima’s English translator at the Penny Arcade Expo 2012.
+Initially there was a lot of confusion about the identity of the boy in the cage.
+The boy was confirmed to be Chico by Hideo Kojima’s English Translator.
 What role he will have in the game remains to be seen.

 Nothing concrete is known about what new characters will be making their appearance in Metal Gear Soild Ground Zeroes but there was an unknown character shown in the fifteen minute trailer.
 His face seems to be severly burned and he is apparently leading a unit called as XOF.